By Tim Lambert

 Most people in England accepted the religious settlement although some Catholics continued to practice their religion in secret.

 An invasion fleet, the Spanish Armada sailed in July 1588.
 The Spanish Armada consisted of 130 ships and about 27,000 men.
-At that time the Spanish king ruled a large part of Northeast Europe.
+However it failed in its mission.

 Elizabeth died on 24 March 1603.
 She was 69.
 Elizabeth was buried in Westminster Abbey.